 - Manual router installation only

-With that said, the free servers on any VPN tend to get overloaded quickly, so it’s worth giving Proton’s paid plan a try.
+With that said, it’s well worth giving Proton’s paid plan a try.
 It comes with a friendly interface, a kill switch and even limited programmability.
 Download and upload speeds are fantastic, too, though latencies can be all over the map (bear in mind this matters more for gaming than streaming).

 Like Surfshark, Proton VPN is also part of a family of products (Proton Unlimited), with Proton Mail offering end-to-end encryption, Proton Calendar a secure day planner and Proton Drive encrypted file storage and sharing.

 The Top Free VPN for Netflix

 Proton VPN is my recommendation for a free Netflix VPN.
 The lack of data limits puts it far ahead of the pack.
 Windscribe is good at unblocking Netflix, but with only 10GB per month, you can’t stream to your heart’s content.
 If you choose to pay, the total server network spans over 50 countries, leaving you plenty of choices.

 Subscribing to Proton VPN alone, without dipping into Proton Unlimited, comes in three familiar durations: one month at a time for $9.99, 12 months for $71.88 ($5.99 per month) or 24 months for $119.76 ($4.99 per month).
 Learn more by checking out our in-depth Proton VPN review.